Document Translation into over 60 languages:

-We can work from uneditable documents, but will need sight of the files before acceptance.
-We normally estimate word count for uneditable files, and may need to charge additionally if we have to manually input the source text, or if there is complex formatting which the translator will need to try to mimic.
+We can work from uneditable documents.
+However, we do need sight of the files before acceptance.
+We normally estimate word count for uneditable files.
+Additional charges may apply if we have to manually input the source text.
+We may also have to charge extra for complex formatting.

 Translation document legibility: